snaewe/boilerplates/README.md

+# About this fork

+This fork has been created to try the Vagrant examples using Virtualbox as the VM provider.

 # Boilerplates for Automation and Deployment

 These are my templates and configurations I use in various projects and deployment scenarios.
 They are based on automation and deployment tools such as Ansible, Docker, Terraform, and much more.